Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 something from this post.
 I hope you look at the world just a little bit differently.
 And most importantly, I hope you can never look at your self the same way again.

+_Please note, this blogpost has been rewritten.
+For the old version, see [here]._

 [^1]: Ontology is the study of being, or existence.
 Here, I specifically refer
     to a specific construction of our existence produced and informed by our